Allowing non-medical staff to issue prescriptions that could trigger dangerous side effects would be unheard of in any clinical scenario.

 For 17 years, Sue Thayer worked for two different Planned Parenthood clinics.

-As an adoptive and foster parent, Sue always valued life and, perhaps naively, hoped that by working with Planned Parenthood she could help reduce the number of unwanted pregnancies through contraceptive education and use.
+As an adoptive and foster parent, Sue always valued life and hoped that by working with Planned Parenthood she could help reduce the number of unwanted pregnancies through contraceptive education and use.